 - You can then go to Instagram's “Delete Your Account” page.
 You need to select the reason for deleting your account from the drop-down menu before proceeding to the actual account deletion.

 - The final step requires you to type your account password to authorize your Instagram account deletion.

-By completing this process you have now successfully delete your IG account, permanently.
+- By completing this process, you have now successfully deleted your IG account permanently.